sitholeble/sitholeble.github.io/README.md

 # Blessing Sithole - Personal Portfolio

-A modern, responsive personal portfolio website showcasing my experience as a Backend Engineer with expertise in Java and Spring Boot development.
+A modern, responsive personal portfolio website showcasing my experience as a Software Engineer with expertise in Java and Spring Boot development.

 ## 🚀 Features